Compare Picton Car Rental Deals

 The Marlborough Sounds enjoy a surprisingly sheltered outlook, which means cruise tours are rarely affected by adverse weather.
 Most cruises leave from Picton, with further departure options from bases at Havelock or Waikawa (just a short drive away in your rental car).

-The Marlborough Sounds in particular were central to early New Zealand whaling in the 19th and 20th centuries.
-Tory Channel - one of the valleys in the Marlborough Sounds - was the heart of the country’s most intensive whaling operations - that is, until commercial whaling came to a halt as late as 1964.
-In fact, the whaling station near Tory Channel was recently rejuvenated by the Department of Conservation, in conjunction with several former whalers.
+The Marlborough Sounds were central to early New Zealand whaling in the 19th and 20th centuries.
+Tory Channel — one of the valleys in the Marlborough Sounds — was the heart of the country’s most intensive whaling operations.
+Until, that is, commercial whaling came to a halt as late as 1964.

 Located between Picton and Waikawa, Victoria Domain enjoys an elevated outlook, overlooking Picton’s harbour and picturesque Queen Charlotte Sound.
 Its forested grounds cover 200 hectares and offer lots of recreational opportunities.
 Pick a spot (any spot) for a picnic, go stargazing at night from the lookout, stroll through the reserve or make use of the network of biking tracks.